Which Enneagram Types Go Well Together In Relationships?

 "Self-awareness comes with self-compassion.
 If you are not self-aware, then your personality patterns are running the show.
 By knowing your Enneagram number, you understand what's driving you," says Shahan.
 "The Enneagram is another way of making the covert overt."

-It's impossible to cite one Enneagram type as good, bad, easy, or more difficult than the others because each person brings their own temperament, upbringing, and unique experiences to the table.
+It's impossible to cite one Enneagram type as good, bad, easy, or more difficult than the others (this is a common misconception about the Enneagram) because each person brings their own temperament, upbringing, and unique experiences to the table.
 Type compatibility is highly dependent on your and your partner's psychological maturity, which is the determining factor of the well-being of the relationship.

 The Enneagram lays out a map to examine the themes and limitations that may be a part of the relationship.
 Since the perfect Enneagram compatibility pairings don't exist, it's up to you and your partner to put in the time and effort to achieve balance and find greater understanding.